 Voting by Telephone.
 You can vote by calling the toll-free number printed on the proxy card or, if you are a beneficial owner, in accordance with any telephonic voting instructions provided to you by the record holder, as applicable.
-Telephone voting is available 24 hours a day and will be accessible until Central Time on , 2014.
+Telephone voting is available 24 hours a day and will be accessible until 1:00 a.m.
+Central Time on August 28, 2014.

 Voting by Internet.
 You can vote electronically in accordance with the instructions on the proxy card or, if you are a beneficial owner, in accordance with any electronic voting instructions provided to you by the record holder, as applicable.
-Internet voting is available 24 hours a day and will be accessible until Central Time on , 2014.
+Internet voting is available 24 hours a day and will be accessible until 1:00 a.m.
+Central Time on August 28, 2014.